r0xteam/.github/profile/README.md

 *   ⚙️ System Administrators
 *   💻 Programmers
 *   💡 Technology Enthusiasts
-*   ⚙️ System Administrators
-*   💻 Programmers
-*   💡 Technology Enthusiasts

 We believe in open collaboration and sharing knowledge to achieve common goals.

-##  Our Focus
+## 🎯 Our Focus

 We are currently concentrating on a variety of exciting fields, including but not limited to:
-*   Minecraft (Modding, Servers, etc.)
+*   🧱 Minecraft (Modding, Servers, etc.)
+*   🛡️ Anti-DPI Systems
-*   Embedded Systems
+*   ⚙️ Embedded Systems
-*   And many other innovative projects!
+*   🌟 And many other innovative projects!

 ## 🛠️ Technologies We Use